-The CNG Prices in Bangalore is subject to change regularly and it will be decided by the government of India.
+The CNG Prices in Bangalore are subject to change regularly and it will be decided by the government of India.
 The CNG or Compressed Natural Gas is made by compressing natural gas and it mainly consists of methane.
 It is the safest fuel in case of a spill because the natural gas is lighter when compared to air and it disperses quickly when released.
-CNG is generally stored and distributed in hard containers at a pressure of 20 – 25 Mpa, mostly in spherical or cylindrical shaped containers.
-The cost and placement of fuel storage tanks are very expensive and this is a major set back for the wider and quick adoption of CNG as an alternative fuel in the country.
-The prices of CNG is less when compared to petrol and diesel and even the cost of the CNG vehicles are cheaper when compared against the electric ones.
-The lack of awareness added with the shortage of CNG filling stations and entry of electric vehicles has hit the popularity of CNG vehicles in Bangalore.
+The lack of awareness added to the shortage of CNG filling stations and the entry of electric vehicles has hit the popularity of CNG vehicles in Bangalore.

 So far there are close to 350 vehicles which are currently using CNG as an alternative fuel to run the vehicles.
 The lack of filling stations, awareness amongst the people regarding CNG and its uses and entry of electric vehicles has resulted in the low popularity of CNG based vehicles in Bangalore.

 The GAIL Gas Limited currently runs CNG filling stations across the city and it is currently in the expansion mode and is planning to set up close to 60 CNG filling stations over a period of next three to four years.
 The GAIL has entered into a collaboration with IOCL, HPCL and BPCL to set up stations at their respective retail outlets in Bangalore.